 - Christmas is a good time to connect with family, friends, work colleagues, and neighbours, use your local community it's usually free.
 Develop connections which will support and make you happy in your everyday life. - Relationships build a sense of belonging and self-worth.
 They allow us to share our feelings and know that we're understood, share positive experiences and give emotional support. - Being around people with strong mental wellbeing can improve your own mental wellbeing. - Arrange a day out with friends you haven't seen for a while. - Switch off the TV and devices, play a game with the children, or just talk. - Make the effort to phone people sometimes it's all too easy to get into the habit of only ever texting, messaging or emailing people. - Visit a friend, colleague or family member who needs support or company; this can improve your own mental wellbeing. - Start a Whatsapp group to stay in touch with a group of people all at the same time.
-It's a great way of staying in touch if it's difficult to meet up face to face. - Warm spaces are free public places where anyone can go to get warm.
-They are also a great place to meet friends or new people and take part in activities.
-Find out more at www.southtyneside.gov.uk/ article/14924/Warm-spaces-South-Tyneside
+It's a great way of staying in touch if it's difficult to meet up face to face. - Welcoming Places are free public places where anyone can go to stay warm, meet friends or new people, take part in activities or get advice.
+Find out more at www.southtyneside.gov.uk/ welcomingplaces